sasho2k/discord-word-of-the-day/README.md

 And there you go!
 You've got a bot that will grab the word of the day and send it to channels of your choice.

-> NOTE: I would like to add support for messages so users can use the archive system of the website to request previous words whenever they would like.
+> **NOTE**: I would like to add support for messages so users can use the archive system of the website to request previous words whenever they would like.

 *If you're interested in a list of future features in more detail, be sure read all the way to [TODO](#to-do) section and also ***star** the repository!*